sph-mn/sph-lib/readme.md

 * (sph filesystem versioning) - gives a path to the next version of a file and automatically archives the old version
 * (sph futures) - fine-grain parallelism based on (sph thread-pool)
 * (sph hashtable) - rnrs-hashtable processing
-* (sph install) - program and library installer
+* (sph install) - program and module installer
 * (sph io) - port and file input/output
 * (sph io path-pipe-chain) - call procedures with input/output arguments in a chained manner to allow data flow between them
 * (sph json) - a rudimentary and incomplete but fast json writer
 * (sph lang config) - a scheme syntax configuration file format that parses to a alist or hashtable, possibly nested
 * (sph lang indent-syntax) - converting to and from strings with indented lines
-* (sph lang itpn) - helpers for working with parsed itpn
+* (sph lang itpn) - helpers for working with a notation that lists space separated tags and then associated text indented in following lines
-* (sph lang parser outline) - parse a document with possible nesting of sections where headings are prefixed by one or multiple characters
+* (sph lang parser outline) - parse a markup structure where headings are prefixed by one or multiple characters for nested sections
 * (sph lang scheme) - scheme parsing helpers including helpers for implicitly quasiquoted configuration files
 * (sph lang scm-format base)
 * (sph lang scm-format format) - formatters for individual expressions